 All first-year students, including qualifying International and transfer students, are required to complete two semesters of E&D during their first year at Lewis & Clark College.

 How do I register for E&D?

-Each semester you will be given the opportunity to select six preferences from the sections/faculty listed on the E&D website.The preference form is located on the E&D website and once you submit the from the information is electronically sent to the Program Coordinator who will process the information.
+Each semester you will be given the opportunity to select six preferences from the sections/faculty listed on the E&D website.The preference form is located on the E&D website and once you submit the from the information is electronically sent to the Administrative Specialist who processes the information.

 - In June, you will submit a preference form selecting six (6) sections you are interested in taking for the upcoming fall semester.